evuez/slate/README.md

 Available commands:
-  add                      Add a note. check                    Check a note. uncheck                  Uncheck a note. remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.
+  add                      Add a note. done                     Mark a note as done. todo                     Mark a note as to-do. remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.